mozilla-services/socorro/socorro/siglists/README.md

 ---

 That's it!
 You have proposed a change, we have been notified about it.
 Someone from the Socorro team will review your changes and merge them if they are appropriate.
 Thank you for contributing to Socorro!

+## Watching only the siglists folder

+If you are interested in watching what's changing in this ``siglists`` folder, but don't care much about what happens in the rest of the Socorro repo, you can easily set a filter in your email client to do that.
+Here's an example filter you can use today:

+<pre>to:(socorro@noreply.github.com) ("A socorro/siglists/" OR "M socorro/siglists/" OR "D socorro/siglists")</pre>